enjalot/tributary/README.md

 node server.js
 ```

-If you want to deploy behind apache, check out the sample apache config in server/sample_apache_config.txt
+If you want to have github authentication working you will need to setup a
-If you want to setup wsgi there is a sample wsgi file in deploy/sample_tributary.wsgi (you can copy it into the base directory to match the sample apache config)
+github app and fill out the settings.js (see example-settings.js)

-Frontend JS src file compilation with make to static requires node.js and uglify-js
+Frontend JS src file compilation with make to static requires node.js, uglify-js and browserify
 ```
 npm install
 ```